StratusQuo/SurrealDB.d/README.md

 In the project's root directory.
 Dub will automatically build the SurrealDB Rust library during the D build process.

 ## Example Usage

+> Note: API may change in future versions.
+Check the [releases page](link-to-releases) for updates.

 ```d
 import std.stdio;